-In the preceding section we demonstrated a language-namely, A{TM} -that is undecidable.
-Now we demonstrate a language that isn't even Turing-recognizable.
-Note that A{TM} will not suffice for this purpose because we showed that A{TM} is Turing-recognizable (page 174).
-The following theorem shows that, if both a language and its complement are Turing-recognizable, the language is decidable.
-Hence, for any undecidable language, either it or its complement is not Turing-recognizable.
+In the preceding section, we exhibited a language-namely, $A{TM}$ -that is undecidable.
+Now we exhibit a language that isn't even Turing-recognizable.
+Note that $A{TM}$ will not suffice for this purpose because we showed that $A{TM}$ is Turing-recognizable (page 202).
+The following theorem shows that if both a language and its complement are Turing-recognizable, the language is decidable.
+Hence for any undecidable language, either it or its complement is not Turing-recognizable.
 Recall that the complement of a language is the language consisting of all strings that are not in the language.
 We say that a language is co-Turing-recognizable if it is the complement of a Turing-recognizable language.